alex-bellon/wikipedia/README.md

 - [Phonetic reversal](https://en.wikipedia.org/wiki/Phonetic_reversal) - the process of reversing the phonemes or phones of a word or phrase.
 - [Placeholder name](https://en.wikipedia.org/wiki/Placeholder_name) -  words that can refer to objects or people whose names are temporarily forgotten, irrelevant, or unknown in the context in which they are being discussed.
 - [RAS Syndrome](https://en.wikipedia.org/wiki/RAS_syndrome) - is the use of one or more of the words that make up an acronym (or other initialism) in conjunction with the abbreviated form.
 This means, in effect, repeating one or more words from the acronym.
 Two common examples are "PIN number"/ "VIN number" (the "N" in PIN and VIN stands for "number") and "ATM machine" (the "M" in ATM stands for "machine").
+- [Skunked term](https://en.wikipedia.org/wiki/Skunked_term) - a word that becomes difficult to use because it transitions from one meaning to another
 - [Sniglet](https://en.wikipedia.org/wiki/Sniglet) - an often humorous word made up to describe something for which no dictionary word exists.
 - [Tmesis](https://en.wikipedia.org/wiki/Tmesis) - is a linguistic phenomenon in which a word or phrase is separated into two parts, with other words between them.
 - [Weasel word](https://en.wikipedia.org/wiki/Weasel_word) - an informal term for words and phrases such as "researchers believe" and "most people think" which make arguments appear specific or meaningful, even though these terms are at best ambiguous and vague.